vykuang/nba-stats-streamlit/docs/pytest.md

 However I would want to integrate docker in the flask functional tests too, since ultimately the backend will run in the containers, not local env

 ## pytest-docker

+Uses docker-compose to spin up container fixtures

+## pytest-mlflow

+This plugin doesn't actually exist, and preliminary searches for testing re: mlflow has been bare.

+Idea: I can still test the underlying test functions if I set up a local `mlflow.db` and `./mlruns` folder as the tracking URI and artifact root.
+I may not be testing against a remote tracking server, but this way allows me to continue unit testing as normal.

+Re-use the `test_gametime_df.pkl` as the test input for my model unit tests. `/model` takes these args:

+- `season`
+- `data_path`
+- `loglevel`
+- `max_evals`

+In addition, set these environment vars via `monkeypatch.setenv`:

+- `MLFLOW_TRACKING_URI=tmp_path / mlflow.db`
+- `MLFLOW_EXP_NAME=test`
+- `MLFLOW_REGISTERED_MODEL=test-clusterer`
+- `MLFLOW_ARTIFACT_PATH=test_model`

+Conversely, test absence of or incorrect env vars with `monkeypatch.delenv`

+Initial tests did not successfully set the test environment vars